Sacco and Vanzetti Works by David Rothauser

 To read full text click here.

-Justice Denied In Massachusetts - Short film adaptation recently posted to YouTube
+Justice Denied In Massachusetts - Short film adaptation in YouTube

 In 1947 modern dancer Judy Job composed and performed a dance to mark the 20th anniversary of the execution of Sacco and Vanzetti.
 Danced to the music of Ernest Bloch (here performed by Marian Conti, but in 1947 for Judy Job by the late pianist Naomi Sparrow) combined with a reading of Edna St Vincent Millay's poem, "Justice Denied in Massachusetts."
 With only two still photos from the 1947 performance surviving, this montage uses those two photos, as well as photos supplied by the Sacco and Vanzetti Commemoration Society.